cudail/snolf-rb2/README.md

 v2.4
 * Allow Snolf to take a shot after getting hit by a boss
-* Allow Snolf to take a shot after bounching off a wall when in a boss level
+* Allow Snolf to take a shot after bouncing off a wall when in a boss level
 * Changed mulligan point to be set whenever the player is at rest regardless of of current player state
 * Level music resumes when enabling infinite air command while drowning